Wheeler1711/submm_python_routines/README.md

 ### Initial Setup
 This step is done one time to initialize the virtual environment.

 Window and Linux Tested in Windows PowerShell and OSX Terminal.
-Some python installations will need to call `python3` instead of `python`.
-Check your python version with `python --version` if it comes back with 2.7.x, try `python3 --version` and expect to get 3.x.x.
+Some Python installations will need to call `python3` instead of `python`.
+Check your Python version with `python --version` if it comes back with 2.7.x, try `python3 --version` and expect to get 3.x.x.

-If you have a many python installations, or if you just downloaded the latest version of python then you should replace `python` with the full path to the python executable.
+If you have many Python installations, or if you just downloaded the latest version of python then you should replace `python` with the full path to the python executable.

 ```